eakwarren/flexrouter/README.md

-# Keyswitch Translators for Divisimate Prime 2.0
+# Keyswitch Translators for Divisimate Prime 2.0 and Berlin Orchestra Templates
 Developed with ❤️ by Eric Warren

 # About